 - 1. To enable the students to understand the concepts of MIS - 2.
 To enable the students to apply the MIS models - 3.
 To know the input and output devices of computers - 4.
 To know storage of data and its retrieval - 5.
-To familiarize e-commerce and its importance to business
+To familiarize e-commerce and its importance to business - 6.
+To enable the students to use information to assess the impact of the Internet and Internet technology on electronic commerce and electronic business and understand the specific threats and vulnerabilities of computer systems.

 - 1. Ability to use the concepts of MIS

 - 2. Implement a model of MIS

 - 3. Knowledge of peripherals, input and output

 - 4. Knowledge about storing information

 - 5. E-commerce capabilities

+- 6. Understand the various business models being implemented in electronic commerce and how they can be used support organizational strategies.

 - 1. What are the steps that you take in implementing an MIS?
 Explain why and how MIS can help your company with a competitive advantage. - 2.
 Explain the need for an information system in a business and how it can help your business to grow. - 3.
 Explain the role of MIS in controlling management functions specifically relating it to a textile manufacturing factory. - 4.
 Enumerate the Marketing Inventory Production Data Base Management System Model that you feel is comfortable for a factory that produces odometer for automobiles and explain why this model is selected. - 5.
 How client-server model can be advantageous for a business which has departments like production, marketing, finance, hr and research and development. - 6.
 Enumerate the advantages and disadvantages that a banking business gets by using back up of their data daily.
 Are they doing it regularly and if they are doing it what is the technique they use. - 7.
 How has e-commerce revolution impacted the current web scenario?
 What do you think technically, to be observed for increasing trust among customers? - 8.
 Explain how B2B and B2C differs with proper examples citing any company that is currently B2B and B2C. - 9.
-EDI and its applications to business, how can EDI be beneficial for information interchange. - 10.
-Information Technology Act, 2000, what radical change can it bring to the current online businesses.
+EDI and its applications to business, how can EDI be beneficial for information interchange.